mim11144/siegestatsbyMIM/README.md

-a siege stats plugin made by your favourite sigma! - (claude ai)
+a siege stats plugin made by your favourite sigma! - mimgankle